THE “RECOVERY PROTOCOL” BREAKTHROUGH

 The Demand

 The demand for treatment has increased since the 1980s as the machinery of psychiatry touted medication’s effectiveness as the holy grail.
-However, the results are in, and the data is disappointing.
+Howeverthe results are in, and the data is disappointing.
 Upon review by researchers, some decades later, the “Pill” revolution can be considered a “whimper” and not the “bang,” as promised.
 The question that is unanswered to date is why the promise of medications, as the first line of treatment, has not been powerful enough to stem the tide of “medication resistance?”
 In his book, “Magic Bullets, Psychiatric Drugs and The Astonishing Rise of Mental Illness in America,” Robert Whitaker, an investigative journalist, unearthed the facts known in the backroom halls of psychiatry.
-Whitaker points out that statistically, though more and more people have been getting access to psychiatric treatment in the US, for example, the number of adults on government disability due to mental health disorders has more than tripled since 1987.
+Whitaker points out that statistically, though more and more people have been getting access to psychiatric treatment in the US (mirrors Canada) for example, the number of adults on government disability due to mental health disorders has more than tripled since 1987.
 In essence, reliance on a drug-first strategy for long-term recovery alone is least effective when drugs are only the change agent.

 The prevailing view held in psychiatric medicine that drug use alone can create a recovery has been rebuffed by recovery research since the 1980s.
 We find consumers are gravely disappointed with hanging on to psychiatry’s promise with “Pill” taking as the answer.
-By applying our recovery equation, offered in the Recovery Protocol Breakthrough program, the promise of making a recovery comes alive once more.
+By applying our recovery equation, offered in the Recovery Protocol Breakthrough program, the promise of making a recovery comes alive once more in combination or not with medication.

-What has transpired due to the “Pill” culture dominating the clinical room with a psychiatric provider relates to how the oxygen expended with the patient is almost entirely taken up by the focus on symptoms, the diagnosis, symptom management, and drug response.
-Here, the “person” as an agent of change possesses little to no value or airtime as the magic of medications is deemed all one needs.
-The “Pill” itself cannot support a personal recovery unless the person becomes an active agent of change.
+What has transpired due to the “Pill” culture dominating the clinical room with a psychiatric provider is how consumers feel the oxygen expended in a meeting is almost entirely taken up by the focus on symptoms, the diagnosis, symptom management, and drug response.
+Here, the “person”, as a passive recipient care, is not considered to have any therapeutic relevance.
+This leaves “Pill” taking as the first line of treatment to be the sole agent of change.
+However, over the decade’s recovery researchers have demonstrated to make a recovery the person is required to be an active participant in care as a partner in the treatment equation.
 This is at the heart of The Recovery Protocol Breakthrough.
-Nor does pill taking have the capacity to support the weight and stress of a person’s life, as the public seems to believe.
-Without the individual being utilized as an agent of change, like medications are, a vacuum is created and sustained in the psychiatric provider’s meeting room that inadvertently stifles the person’s agency and empowerment.
-Here, we find the patient becomes a passive recipient of care with nothing to contribute other than being a good “Pill” swallower.
-For physician providers, introducing Functional Medicine as an adjunctive or mainstay treatment involves the consumer as a participant in their change, a key recovery principle.
-For clinical and non-clinical providers in mental health, ensuring the client is an active agent of change is enhanced when the person’s strengths and capacities are upheld and supported as laid out in the Recovery Protocol Breakthrough.
+Without the individual being utilized as an agent of change, like medications are, a vacuum is created and sustained in the provider’s meeting room that inadvertently stifles the person’s “agency” and “empowerment” and weakens their recovery mindset.
+Here, we find the patient being in a “passive recipient of care” position has little responsibility to contribute to their treatment other that being good “Pill” swallowers.
+For clinical and non-clinical providers in mental health, ensuring the client is an “active agent of change” is the starting foundation to making recovery possible.

 -Recovery does not occur in a vacuum.
 It requires something with meaning and purpose (Deegan, Patricia Ph.D., 2009 lecture)-

-The Formulary
+The Formulary of Care

-Over the decades, with medications taking center stage, the relational posture and culture of the Treatment Room have developed as a Formulary (see link below) that sets out the conditions for shaping the climate for helping interventions, whether with a physician, clinical, or non-clinical providers.
-While the Formulary is suitable for posing the client as a passive recipient of care that is amenable to traditional mental health care, it does not position the person as an agent of change as this program does.
-The tenets in the Formulary have been adopted by many helping disciplines like those in psychotherapy and psychiatric providers, for example.
+Over the decades, with medications taking center stage, a new relational posture and culture was born and developed over the decades with many helping professionals that in BRW terms is known as The Formulary (see link below).
+The Formulary is a set of unwritten yet assumed underpinning that guide the meeting room visitations in the practice of their service.
+The Formulary sets out the conditions for shaping the climate for helping interventions, whether with clinical, or non-clinical providers.
+While “The Formulary” is suitable for placing the client as a “passive recipient of care” that is amenable to traditional mental health care, it does not position the person as an “agent of change”, an active participant of care, as this program does.
+The tenets in the Formulary have been adopted by many helping disciplines like those in mainstream mental health services and psychiatric providers.

 Traditional Formulary of Care Guidelines